Want to know which is the happiest country in the world? Here’s an updated list of the happiest countries in the world 2020.

 It’s a rather isolated country with a relatively small population of some 360 000 people.
 In addition to beautiful landscapes, Iceland is also known for its education, health care system, and gender equality.

-The Dutch can pride themselves on being one of the 5 happiest countries in the world.
-The Netherlands actually went up one spot compared to last year.
+The Dutch can pride themselves on being one of the happiest countries in the world.
+The Netherlands is a liberal nation with a thriving economy and modern society.

-Sweden has been getting some bad publicity this year, but overall it remains as one of the happiest nations in the world.
+Sweden has been getting some bad publicity in recent years, but overall it remains one of the happiest nations in the world.
 Social support, freedom of life choices and absence of corruption are some of the main contributors.

 Swedes are in general quite happy and satisfied with their life situation.
 There is a Swedish word known as Lagom, which means just about right, not too much and not too little.
 It’s well integrated into Swedish culture and everyday life.